 That may be changing.

 At San Francisco hot spot Incanto, executive chef Chris Cosentino combines grapes with calamari, octopus and capers.
-At Michelin-starred Baumé in Palo Alto, Bruno Chemel
+At Michelin-starred Baumé in Palo Alto, Bruno Chemel uses giant white princess grapes in a caviar dish, and fresh, unfermented juice from syrah grapes to make sorbet.

 "I didn't really use grapes a couple of years ago," Chemel says.
 "Now I'm using them more.
 As a chef, you need to evolve, and grapes have given me new ideas."